Bobby Drakeford

 Robert T. Drakeford is an American businessman and politician, who previously served in the North Carolina House of Representatives representing the 107th district, covering north Charlotte and southwest Huntersville.
 A Democrat, he was appointed to the seat on September 24, 2024, following the death of incumbent Kelly Alexander.

 Early life and education

 Drakeford grew up in west Charlotte.
-He graduated from Elon University with a Bachelor of Science in accounting.
+His father, Robert Drakeford, was the first African American mayor of Carrboro, North Carolina.
+Drakeford graduated from Elon University with a Bachelor of Science in accounting.
 He went on to earn a Master of Business Administration from Wake Forest University and a Juris Doctor from the University of North Carolina School of Law.

 Career

 Drakeford is the founder and CEO of real estate and development firm the Drakeford Company.

 North Carolina House of Representatives

 Following Kelly Alexander's death, Drakeford was unanimously nominated by the Mecklenburg County Democratic Party Executive Committee to fill the vacancy.
-He assumed office on September 24, 2024, and is not running for re-election to a full term.
+He assumed office on September 24, 2024, and did not run for a full term in the 2024 North Carolina House of Representatives election.